What The Body Remembers: Letters Never Sent

 It was a farewell.

 The autoimmune cascade that followed pulled me under for years.
-That single hike became my last for nearly seven and a half years.
+That hike was my last for seven and a half years.

 What I didn't understand then: my body wasn't the enemy.
 It was the messenger.